![]() |

 The Electric Light Building was Chester's first electric

-generating station, built by a foreward-looking city council in
+generating station, designed by I. Matthews Jones and built by a forward-looking Corporation in

-New Crane Street in 1896, under the auspices of the eminent Professor Kennardy
+New Crane Street in 1896, under the auspices of the eminent Professor Kennedy

 and overseen by no less than the world famous scientist Lord Kelvin.
-The man
+The men

-responsible for the distribution of the electricity was the legendary engineer
+responsible for the distribution of the electricity were the engineers

-The original generators have disappeared, but in recent years the attractive
+The three original generators have long disappeared, but in recent years the attractive

 office building of the former power station had been occupied by local electricity